mrishu/next-word-prediction/README.md

 # Next Word Prediction
 Next Word Prediction using Language Models.

-Three Language Models have been used:
+Two Language Models have been used:
 1. Trigram Language Model with Backoff
 2. LSTM Language Model